-- A. Introduction - 1.
-A business plan is a written document that details a proposed or existing venture, describing the vision, current status, the markets in which it operates, and the current and projected results of a business. - 2.
-There are three purposes to writing a business plan: - a.
-Development Writing down your business plan solidifies and defines your intentions. - b.
-Management A business plan should summarize how a business opportunity will translate into profits. - c.
-Communication A business plan is often used to attract investors or obtain loans. - B. Business Plan Competitions - 1.
-Many top business schools and colleges in the U.S. offer business plan competitions with cash prizes that range from \$10,000 to \$100,000. - C. Before the Business Plan: Finding the Right Fit - 1.
-It is important to articulate your own personal business plan and determine if your goals and objectives match those of the business that you've imagined.
+- A. What Is a Business Plan? - 1.
+A business plan is a written document that details a proposed or existing venture, describing the vision, current status, the markets in which it operates, and the current and projected results of a business. - B. Three Purposes of a Business Plan - 1.
+Development-Writing down your business plan solidifies and defines your intentions. - 2.
+Management-A business plan should summarize how a business opportunity will translate into profits. - 3.
+Communication-A business plan is often used to attract investors or obtain loans. - C. Business Plan Competitions - 1.
+Many top business schools and colleges in the United States offer business plan competitions with cash prizes that range from \$10,000 to \$100,000. - D. Before the Business Plan: Finding the Right Fit - 1.
+Before you begin to think about writing a business plan, you should do some soul searching to determine if your goals and objectives match those of the business that you've imagined.